1Kanishq/python/OOPS/notes.md

                             def method_name(self,args):
                                 pass

-    2. Abstract class: if a class contain atleast 1 abstract method than it is known as abstract method.
+    2. Abstract class: if a class contain atleast 1 abstract method than it is known as abstract class.
                     -> it should be child class of 'ABC' class,   ABC = Abstract Base Class -> Object creation is not possible in abstract class.